-Students dismissed by the School of Fine and Performing Arts (SFPA) or Westminster Choir College (WCC) but not Rider University may apply for enrollment in graduate programs in other colleges of the University.
+Students dismissed by the School of Fine and Performing Arts (SFPA) or Westminster Choir College (WCC) but not Rider University may apply for enrollment in other colleges of the University.
 Students dismissed by WCC but not Rider University may not enroll in WCC courses, ensembles or activities until they have been readmitted to WCC with the exception of courses, ensembles or activities that are delivered by or at WCC and are required in music degrees housed within the School of Fine and Performing Arts (SFPA).
 Students dismissed by SFPA but not Rider University may not enroll in SFPA courses, ensembles or activities until they have been readmitted to SFPA.

 Academic departments within Westminster College of the Arts reserve the right to dismiss a student from a major following notification that their standing in the major is in jeopardy and the passage of a suitable amount of time permitted to address stated issues, typically one semester.
 Such dismissal may be based upon any of the following conditions: failure to maintain a satisfactory or minimum GPA; failure to sustain academic progress in the courses of the major; conduct in violation of the standards of the department or profession; failure to meet conditions or requirements as stated in university catalogs, The Student Code of Social Conduct, or the departmental handbook; or the student’s general standing at Rider University.
 Such dismissal will become effective at the end of the semester in which the decision is reached.
 Students dismissed from Music Education are not permitted to enroll in Music Education courses until readmitted into the Music Education major.

-Dismissed students seeking readmission must first contact the Dean of Students Office, Bart Luedeke Center, on the Lawrenceville campus or the Associate Dean of Students Office, Scheide Student Center, on the Princeton campus to obtain appropriate forms.
-Once the Dean of Students or his/her designee approves the readmission application, the application is forwarded to the dean of the college to which the student seeks reentry.
+Dismissed students seeking readmission must first contact the Registrar's Office, Fine Arts Building,on the Lawrenceville campus or the Associate Dean of Students Office, Scheide Student Center, on the Princeton campus to obtain appropriate forms.
+Once the Registrar or Associate Dean of Students or his/her designee approves the readmission application, the application is forwarded to the dean of the college to which the student seeks reentry.
 Students dismissed for academic reasons must submit with their readmission application a personal letter to the Academic Standing Committee which will make decisions concerning their readmission.
 They should also provide evidence, usually in the form of a transcript from another institution, of formal study and/or accomplishment.
 If possible, such work should have been done in specific areas of deficiency in the student’s academic record.

 Academically dismissed students must meet all academic requirements in place at the time of their readmission.
 Readmission will be dependent upon various criteria including GPA, current academic progress, and the student’s general standing.
 Students in the Westminster College of the Arts may be required to reapply or reaudition.